Our History

 As we evolve, we always remain committed to our mission of providing excellent, quality and compassionate care.

-Since opening, St. James Parish Hospital has been accredited by the State of Louisiana.
-In 1993, St. James Parish Hospital received its first Joint Commission Accreditation of Hospitals which has been maintained ever since in both the hospital and laboratory.
-Joint Commission accreditation is recognized nationwide as a symbol of quality that reflects an organization’s commitment to meeting high performance standards.
+St. James Parish Hospital has been accredited by the State of Louisiana.
+St. James Parish Hospital received its first Joint Commission Accreditation of Hospitals which has been maintained ever since in both the hospital and laboratory.

-In 2008, we opened a new, state-of-the-art facility down the street from the original hospital built in 1955.
-We still call this location home today.
+A new, state-of-the-art facility opened down the street from the original hospital built in 1955.

-In 2015, we purchased St. James West Bank Clinic in Vacherie in order to expand primary care services to residents on the west bank of the parish.
-Today, we employ primary care providers in both Vacherie and Lutcher.
+St. James West Bank Clinic in Vacherie was purchased in order to expand primary care services to residents on the west bank of the parish.
+Currently, primary care providers are employed in both Vacherie and Lutcher.

-In 2019, St. James Parish Hospital purchased land in Vacherie with plans to rebuild St. James West Bank Clinic in order to offer patients an upgraded facility with space to grow.
+St. James Parish Hospital purchased land in Vacherie with plans to rebuild St. James West Bank Clinic in order to offer patients an upgraded facility with space to grow.
 This land includes additional acreage to offer new services.
-The hospital, parish government, school system and local industries are working together to plan a space that can address wellness outside of typical healthcare and improve lives in our community.

 Large enough to serve, Small enough to care